weecology/DeepForest/docs/ConfigurationFile.md

 Deepforest uses a config.yml to control hyperparameters related to model training and evaluation.
 This allows all the relevant parameters to live in one location and be easily changed when exploring new models.

+DeepForest includes a default sample config file named deepforest_config.yml.
+Users have the option to override this file by creating their own custom config file.
+Initially, DeepForest scans the current working directory for the file.
+If it's not found there, it automatically resorts to using the default configuration.

-Deepforest comes with a sample config file, deepforest_config.yml.
-Edit this file to change settings while developing models.
+You can edit this file to change settings while developing models.
 Please note that if you would like for deepforest to save the config file on reload (using deepforest.save_model), the config.yml must be updated instead of updating the dictionary of an already loaded model.

-**Note**: It's important to note the order in which DeepForest searches for the deepforest_config.yml file.
-First it looks for the file in your current working directory.
-If it can't find the file there, it defaults to using the default config.

 ```
 # Config file for DeepForest pytorch module